 As the world's third-richest person and most celebrated investor, Warren Buffett attracts a lot of attention.
 Thousands try to glean what they can from his thinking processes and track his investments.

-While we can't know for sure whether Buffett is about to buy Qualcomm
+We can't know for sure whether Buffett is about to buy Qualcomm

 - Consistent earnings power.